malashevskyi/lab/packages/extension/src/features/content/site-modifiers/README.md

 # Site Modifiers

-Site-specific modifications for DeepRead browser extension.
+Site-specific modifications for Assistant browser extension.

 ## Overview

-The Site Modifiers system allows DeepRead to apply custom styles and behaviors to specific websites, making them more compatible with flashcard creation and text selection features.
+The Site Modifiers system allows Assistant to apply custom styles and behaviors to specific websites, making them more compatible with flashcard creation and text selection features.

 ## Architecture